rkosova/decisiontree_python/README.md

 # Decision Tree Learning

-Python implementation of the Decision Tree laerning algorithm with Python.
+Python implementation of the Decision Tree learning algorithm with Python.
 WIP